 Step 3: Check iCloud settings

 On your Mac, choose Apple menu > System Preferences and click iCloud.
-On your iOS device, open the Settings app and choose iCloud.
+On your iOS device, open the Settings app, tap [your name], then choose iCloud.

 Make sure that: